rlafranchi/foundation-apps-rails/README.md

 * checkout the posts branch to see an example of how to fetch data from the rails backend `git checkout posts`
-* Here's an example of how to expose json data at
+* Here's an example of how to expose json data

 ```ruby
 # posts_controller.rb